The Grudge (2019 film): Release

-Home media

-The Grudge was released on Digital HD on March 10, 2020, and on DVD and Blu-ray on March 24, 2020.
+The Grudge was released by Sony Pictures Releasing in Indonesia on December 31, 2019, followed by other international territories in the subsequent days, and in the United States on January 3, 2020.
+The film was released on Digital HD on March 10, 2020, and on DVD and Blu-ray on March 24, 2020, and grossed $1.1 million in home video sales.

 Reception

 Box office

 In the United States and Canada, The Grudge was projected to gross $11–15 million from 2,642 theaters in its opening weekend.
 The film made $5.4 million on its first day, including $1.8 million from Thursday night previews.
-It went on to debut to $11.4 million, finishing fifth and marking the lowest opening of any U.S. theatrical film in the series.
+It went on to debut at $11.4 million, finishing fifth and marking the lowest opening of any U.S. theatrical film in the series.
 The film fell 69% in its second weekend to $3.5 million, finishing eleventh.